abhishekvenkata1997/INFO6150_WD/Assignment1/1B/readme.txt

 8. <input> email, password, submit{} - Adding style like font-size, padding, margin and border to the input types
 9. <button> submit, submit{}: hover: Adding styles like background-color, font-size, padding, border, margin and cursor. and color for hover

+10. <iframe>: Adding tags like border, margin, text-align etc
+11. audio, video: The margin and width tags for the specific audio and video
+12. body::before:  Before pseudo-element is a CSS selector that allows you to insert content before the content of an element.
+                It is commonly used to add a background image, a background color, or any other kind of styling to an element without actually modifying the content of the element

+13. z-score: In CSS, the term "z-index" is used to control the stacking order of elements on a webpage.
+            It determines the order in which elements are stacked on top of one another, with elements having a higher z-index appearing in front of elements with a lower z-index.

+14. background-image, position, attachment, opacity: The CSS background value helps set up the values for our background in our html page